lesaint/lesaint.github.io/_drafts/setting_up_a_minecraft_server_on_google_compute_engine.md

 ### connect to the server

-Start minecraft, go to `Multiplayer`.
+Start Minecraft, go to `Multiplayer`.

 Either click `Direct connect` or `Add server`.

 Specifity the server name if you clicked on `Add server` and specify the `EXTERNAL_IP` from above as `Server address`.

-Play :)
+Now, connect and play :)

-### let it run in the background
+## let it run in the background

-The probleme when starting the minecraft server from an SSH session is that the server's process will be ended when the SSH session is ended (ie. when you disconnect).
+The probleme when starting the Minecraft server from an SSH session is that the server's process will be ended when the SSH session is ended (ie. when you disconnect).

+### use `screen`

-To work around this, start the minecraft server using [screen](http://www.gnu.org/software/screen/manual/screen.html).
+To work around this, start the Minecraft server using [screen](http://www.gnu.org/software/screen/manual/screen.html).
 Screen has been installed when doing the [basic configuration of instance](#basic-configuration-of-instance) earlier.

 #### start the server

-Start the minecraft server in a new `screen` terminal window.
+Start the Minecraft server in a new `screen` terminal window.

 ```sh
 screen /home/lesaint/minecraft.sh
 ```

-To exit ```screen``` without killing it, use ```CTRL+a d``` (type `CTRL+A` on your keyboard and then letter `d`).
-It is called "detaching" from the screen session.
+To exit `screen` without killing it, use ```CTRL+a d``` (type `CTRL+A` on your keyboard and then letter `d`).
+It is called "detaching" from the `screen` session.

-You can check the minecraft server java is actually running with the following command line:
+You can check the Minecraft server java process is actually running with the following command line:

 ```sh
 ps -ef | grep java